joedonline/REVATURE__workspace/WEEK__01/__04_THURSDAY/README.md

 - Unit = Smallest functional unit, so the tiniest piece of code you can test that does something
 - In practice, **always always always unit test your methods**
 - Unit test by specifying what to pass into a method and what that method should return
-- When we run out tests, we actually run the methd with given input and check if the output is correct
+- When we run out tests, we actually run the method with given input and check if the output is correct
 - Example:

   ```